Puquina languages

 Puquina (or Pukina) is a small, putative language family, often portrayed as a language isolate, which consists of the extinct Puquina language and Kallawaya.
-It is assumed that the latter is just a remnant of the former mixed with Quechuan, Puquina speakers are last mentioned in the early nineteenth century.
+It is generally assumed that the latter is a remnant of the former mixed with Quechua.
+Puquina speakers are last mentioned in the early nineteenth century.

 The Qhapaq simi, which was spoken by the Inca elite, in contrast to the Quechuan-speaking commoners, is thought to be related, as well as the Leco language, generally considered a language isolate.
 They are spoken by several native ethnic groups in the region surrounding Lake Titicaca (Peru and Bolivia) and in the north of Chile.
 Puquina itself is often associated with the culture that built Tiwanaku.

 History

 In spite of the fact that Puquina was originally a lingua franca of the region during colonization, it rapidly declined and then went extinct.
 Its decline began before the Spanish conquest as Aymaran speaking peoples divided the population of Puquina into several small groups.

 Remnants of the single, ancestral Puquina language can be found in the Quechuan and Spanish languages spoken in the south of Peru, mainly in Arequipa, Moquegua and Tacna, as well as in Bolivia.
 There also seem to be remnants in the Kallawaya language, which may be a mixed language formed from Quechuan languages and Puquina.
 (Terrence Kaufman (1990) finds the proposal plausible.)

 Some theories claim that Qhapaq Simi, the cryptic language of the nobility of the Inca Empire, was closely related to Puquina, and that Runa Simi (Quechuan languages) were spoken by commoners.
 The Leco language might also be related.

 There may have been more Puquina languages, like Chumbivilca, which is known only from toponyms.

 Moulian et al. (2015) argue that Puquina language influenced the Mapuche language of southern Chile long before the rise of the Inca Empire.
 This areal linguistic influence may have started with a migratory wave arising from the collapse of the Tiwanaku Empire around 1000 CE.

 Sometimes the term Puquina is used for the Uru language, which is distinctly different.